 - Share the experience of losing with your kids.
 It will help them consider it a natural thing.

-- Vote on things in your house so your kids can see that you do not always get what you want.
+- Vote on things in your house so your kids can see that you don’t always get what you want.

 - If they are too hard on themselves, say things like, “It happens.
 You will be fine.
 You can do better next time”.